JO

 Figures & Tables Tables must be placed next to the relevant text or on separate pages at the end of the article, while figures must be supplied as separate files along with the manuscript.
 Tables must be editable text with captions and figures must each be cited, numbered in sequence, submitted as separate files, and accompanied by captions.

-Reformat to Journal Of Molecular And Cellular Cardiology using Livewrite Premium
+Reformat to Journal of Molecular and Cellular Cardiology using Livewrite Premium

 Recent Publications